MohitAswani/ReactJSCourse/2_react_basics/README.md

 * React uses something which is called a declarative approach for building components, it basically means that with react we will not tell react that a certain HTML element should be created and inserted in a specific place on the user interface as we would be doing it will vanilla JS.

 * Instead with react we will always define the desired end state, the target state or possibly also different target states.
-Then it reacts job to determine which elements actually need to be added or removed or updated on the page.
+Then its reacts job to determine which elements actually need to be added or removed or updated on the page.

 * We don't write concrete DOM manipulation code in our components, we just define the desired end state and under which condition which state will be used.